GOP megadonor Sheldon Adelson, wife finance anti-Biden group

 A spokesperson for Adelson, who is the chair of the Sands casino corporation in Las Vegas, did not respond to a request for comment.
 Preserve America declined to comment.

-Preserve America came into existence at the end of a tumultuous summer in which Trump’s standing in the polls took a hit over his handling of the coronavirus and the resulting economic downturn.
+Preserve America came into existence at the end of a tumultuous summer in which Trump’s standing in the polls took a hit over his handling of the coronavirus, the resulting economic downturn and unrest in the streets.

 Trump’s campaign and America First Action collectively spent over $247 million on TV and Facebook advertising between April and August, according to data collected by the ad tracking firm Kantar/CMAG.
-But the ads fell flat, did little to dent Biden’s lead in the polls and lacked a thematic approach to build a case against Biden.
+But the ads fell flat, did little to dent Biden’s lead in the polls and lacked a thematic approach to build a case against the former vice president.

-Meanwhile, donor angst was growing over the Trump campaign’s management of money — a concern that grew more acute after Biden reported record-breaking fundraising hauls and eclipsed Trump’s once-massive cash advantage, according to three Republican strategists familiar with the matter.
+Meanwhile, donor angst was growing over Trump and his allies management of money — a concern that grew more acute after Biden reported record-breaking fundraising hauls and eclipsed Trump’s once-massive cash advantage, according to three Republican strategists familiar with the matter.

 Lavish paydays for Trump-affiliated consultants, a fleet of luxury vehicles purchased by former campaign manager Brad Parscale and the campaign’s sprawling footprint led some donors to question whether giving more money was a wise investment, said the strategists, who spoke on condition of anonymity to discuss private conversations.